morkett/sg-project-3/README.md

 This project is a MEAN app that uses a rMVC approach and utilises HTTP requests.
 It utilises  Node/Express server-side, and AngularJS client-side and an external API to create a single page application.

+A [demo](https://david-sg-project-3.herokuapp.com) of this app is available on Heroku.

 ## Motivation